yarisvt/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-charts-1.2.0-release-notes.md

 - Added `extraEnvs` to support setting environment variables for bootstrapping jobs.
 - Added a field `global.components.bootstrap` to enable or disable bootstrapping.
 - Added new fields (`dashboardConnectionString` and `policyConnectionString`) in `tyk-gateway`, that are introduced to set connection strings for Dashboard App Config and Policies when using Tyk Dashboard as a source.
-- Added In `tyk-dashboard`, a new field (`tykApiHost`) allows configuring a custom service name for Tyk Gateway.
+- Added In `tyk-dashboard`, a new field (`tykApiHost`) to allow configuring a custom service name for Tyk Gateway.
 ##### Updated
 - Updated default storage type in values.yaml from `fs` to `db`.
 The new default option does not require additional configuration to work.
-- Updated: Move the database related variables in the values.yaml outside the section related to the storage of the assets inside enterprise portal.
+- Updated values.yaml structure so that database related variables are outside the section related to the storage of the assets inside enterprise portal.
 - Updated secret metadata name to be dynamic so that it is possible to install multiple releases in the same namespace.
 - Updated Gateway default image tag to v5.2.3.
 - Updated Dashboard default image tag to v5.2.3.
-- Changed: User can provide developer portal configurations via secret `tyk-dev-portal.useSecretName` instead of `global.secrets.useSecretName`.
+- Updated developer portal configurations can be provided via secret `tyk-dev-portal.useSecretName` instead of `global.secrets.useSecretName`.
 This is to make it easier to manage portal and dashboard configuration separately.
 - Updated Developer Portal default image tag to v1.8.1.
 * Updated: default value for postgresql sslmode changed from empty to `disable`.
 - Updated: set Default service type of Dashboard, Developer Portal, Gateway, and Pump service from NodePort to ClusterIP.
 You can configure external access to service with your desired method like changing service type to NodePort, LoadBalancer, or configuring Ingress.